saibankar444/Payment-Analysis/README.md

-# 💳 Juspay Payment Analysis Project
+# 💳 Payment Analysis Project

 A complete end-to-end data analysis project focused on payment transactions — designed to reflect real-world business insights and product thinking.
-This project simulates a payment funnel analysis similar to what companies like **Juspay** deal with at scale.
+This project simulates a payment funnel analysis.

 > 📈 Technologies used: **SQL**, **R**, **ggplot2**, **dplyr**, and **GitHub**